lebigot/realtime_annotate/README.rst

 When going through an existing annotated event, existing **annotations scroll on screen**.
-The user can thus see existing annotations, and conveniently add only annotations that were not already entered (or modify existing ones), *without having to check time stamps themselves*.
-The program thus frees the user from inner monologues like this one:
+The user can thus see existing annotations, and conveniently add only annotations that were not already entered, *without having to check time stamps themselves*.
+The program thus frees the user from inner monologues like this:

 - *Did I already indicate that the melody is good, here?*
 - *Let me check the timer…*
 - *00:01:23…*
-- *Let's see if there is an annotation around that time…*
+- *Let's see if there is already an annotation around that time…*
-- *Yeah, there is already one at 00:01:24, I have already handled that.*
+- *Yeah, there is one at 00:01:24, I have already handled this.*

-All of this is handled by the program through the scrolling display of annotations around the current timer.
+All of this is automatically handled by the program through the scrolling display of annotations around the current timer, and the user can focus on adding new annotations or modifying existing ones.

 Annotations for *multiple events* are stored in a single **JSON file** with a simple format.
 This format has the advantage of being